ubaldot/defrecs/README.md

-If you want, you can also install [CubeIDE](https://www.st.com/en/development-tools/stm32cubeide.html) to have all in one!
+If you want, you can also install [CubeIDE](https://www.st.com/en/development-tools/stm32cubeide.html) to have all in one.
 However, if you go for this solution you should add the include paths and the source code files to be compiled.

 *Optional* tools that I personally use: